arrowhead-f/x509-profile/proposal.md

 Certificates must be created, distributed, replaced as they expire and, sometimes, revoked before they expire.
 If these tasks are handled without care, it can lead to serious security vulnerabilities.
-To help making this handling as rigorous as possible, the Eclipse Arrowhead project provides the _Certificate Authority_ system, which, through some other helper systems, provides an infrastructure for managing the certificate life-cycle within a local clouds.
+To help making this handling as rigorous as possible, the Eclipse Arrowhead project provides the _Certificate Authority_ system, which, through some other helper systems, provides an infrastructure for managing the certificate life-cycle within local clouds.
-We _recommend_ that the system be used, or a similarly capable replacement, for all Eclipse Arrowhead installations, whenever possible.
+We _recommend_ that the system be used, or a similarly capable replacement, for all Eclipse Arrowhead installations.

 Generally, when certificate life-cycles are managed, we _recommend_ that the following be observed: